ulyssa/iamb.chat/src/layout/tabs.md

 :tabedit #watercooler:example.com`
 ```

-You can also press `<C-W>f` while navigating a list of rooms and users to open it
+You can also press `<C-W>gf` while navigating a list of rooms and users to open it
 in a new tab instead.

 ## Switching Tabs